VLsI: Verbalized Layers-to-Interactions from Large to Small Vision Language Models: Comprehensive Experimental Setup for Ablation Studies

 \paragraph{\cref{fig:4}} provides the challenging evaluation benchmarks' performances: MM-Vet~\cite{yu2023mm} and MMMU~\cite{yue2023mmmu}.
 Each cell represents the performances on their evaluation benchmarks, where the orange colored-values represent LLaVA-OV-based \vlsi VLsI's result and the purple ones represent Qwen2-VL-based result.
 This figure reveals consistent trends that using large- and small-backbone VLMs with more bigger model sizes enhances \vlsi VLsI's performances across all configurations.
 Besides, we can easily infer that the baseline performances of Qwen2-VL before buliding \vlsi VLsI are also higher than those of LLaVA-OV as shown in the above table.
 Furthermore, \cref{tab:4}(a) shows \vlsi VLsI's generalization ability to 0.5B and 7B model sizes in LLaVA-OV, but similarly insists that using better large-backbone VLMs provides benefits from performances.

+\paragraph{\cref{tab:4}(b)} collectively illustrate the impact of incorporating the \textit{SFT step}.
+Table (b) highlights the significant performance gains achieved by applying additional SFT.
+Interestingly, the performances without additional SFT step are not satisfactory when doing greedy decoding, but once we utilize beam decoding ($N$=5), its performances are dramatically enhanced.
+This suggests that the interaction step implicitly alters and expands the probability space over the language head, while SFT aligns this expanded space to better fit instruction-following.
+Thus, significant improvements arise from the combination of interaction and SFT step.

-\paragraph{\cref{tab:4}(b) and \cref{tab:4}(c)} collectively illustrate the impact of incorporating the \textit{reinforcement step} (RS).
-Table (b) highlights the significant performance gains achieved by applying RS, while Table (c) examines whether these improvements result from the fine-tuning effects of 2.9 million visual instruction tuning samples.
-The results demonstrate that \vlsi VLsI's performance becomes markedly superior to Qwen2-VL as RS training progresses from 50\% to 100\%, confirming that RS plays a much more critical role in driving performance enhancements than the contribution of the visual instruction tuning samples alone.
+\paragraph{\cref{tab:4}(c)} It examines whether these improvements result from the fine-tuning effects of 2.9 million visual instruction tuning samples.
+The results demonstrate that \vlsi VLsI's performance becomes markedly superior to Qwen2-VL as SFT training progresses from 50\% to 100\%, confirming that additional SFT plays a much more critical role in driving performance enhancements than the contribution of the visual instruction tuning samples alone.